martin-ockajak/automorph/README.md

 Message transport protocol plugins.

+The underlying transport protocol must support implementation of request-response pattern.

 ### Client message transport

-Message transport protocol plugins.
+Client message transport protocol plugins.

-The underlying transport protocol must support implementation of request-response pattern.
+Used by the RPC client to send requests and receive responses to and from a remote endpoint.

 | Class | Artifact | Library | Protocol |
 | ---- | --- | --- | --- |